 Students complete the core plus a research/synthesis component and an additional 9-15 semester hours of graduate-level courses as established in the degree plan with the graduate advisor.
 Within these additional courses, one course must be didactic course in nutrition.
 Students are encouraged to select on of the concentrations (see below), or they may select electives to meet the didactic requirements for registration by The American Dietetic Association (see "Requirements to Receive the ADA Verification Statement" below and the Dietetic Program page).
 Students may have other courses to complete in order to meet theses didactic requirements.

-The Didactic Program in Dietetics at the University of the Incarnate Word is currently granted approval by the Commission on Accreditation for Dietetics Education (CADE), a specialized accrediting body recognized by the Council of Post-Secondary Accreditation and the United States Department of Education, of The American Dietetic Association.
-The address and phone number of CADE are 120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995, and (312) 899-0040, Extension 5400.
+The Didactic Program in Dietetics at the University of the Incarnate Word is accredited by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995, and (312) 899-0040, Extension 5400. http://www.eatright.org/acend

 4. Comprehensive Understanding Requirements: